 7. What are the enrollment procedures?

-- LANGUAGE ASSESSMENT: Students will be given a language assessment to determine their level of proficiency in Spanish or English in order to establish the child’s language pool pathway or lottery placement.
-If the child is accepted into the program the language proficiency scores will be used to balance the classrooms in the fall.
+- LANGUAGE ASSESSMENT: After students are admitted to the school by the district established lottery, a language assessment is administered in the Spring to determine their level of proficiency in Spanish or English.
+The language proficiency scores will be used to balance the Kinder classrooms in the fall.

 8. What are my chances of getting into the program?

 The Dual Immersion program is a very popular program.
-It is critical that you complete your application and attend all required meetings.
+It is critical that you complete your application within the district's open enrollment window.
 It is expected that we will hold a lottery for English Dominant spaces.
 There is a possibility of lotteries for Spanish dominant spaces as well.

 9. How will I know if I got in the program or waitlisted ?